ungoogled-software/ungoogled-chromium/docs/contributing.md

 # Contributing

-Subsections of this section:
+This document contains our criteria and guidelines for contributing to ungoogled-chromium.

+If you have **small contributions that don't fit our criteria**, consider adding them to [ungoogled-software/contrib](https://github.com/ungoogled-software/contrib) or [our Wiki](https://github.com/ungoogled-software/ungoogled-chromium-wiki) instead.

+If you are a developer of an **officially-supported platform**, be sure to check out the [Platform Repository Standards and Guidelines](repo_management.md).

+List of contents:

 * [How to help](#how-to-help)
 * [Submitting changes](#submitting-changes)
 * [Criteria for new features](#criteria-for-new-features)

-If you are a developer of an officially-supported platform, be sure to check out the [Platform Repository Standards and Guidelines](repo_management.md).

 ### How to help